This post may contain affiliate links. See my disclosure policy.

 I don’t know about you, but in our household, we typically surround the smoked and glazed ham with balsamic roasted brussels sprouts, green bean casserole, cranberry sauce, honeynut squash, and other holiday side dishes.

 - Pat the ham dry.
-As I was testing this recipe, I found that the dry rub adhered better to the ham when it was patted dry with paper towels.
+While testing this recipe, I found that the dry rub adhered better to the ham when it was patted dry with paper towels.

 - Temperature control.
 I highly recommend keeping a consistent and controlled temperature in your smoker.
 Aim for around 210°F for a slow and even smoke.